Probation

 To learn more, please visit: Community Supervision.

-According to section 810 of the Criminal Code of Canada, the court may order a recognizance (commonly referred to as a peace bond) for not more than 24 months.
-A judge can order a peace bond even when no charges have been laid against you or where there has been no conviction.
-A peace bond is supervised like a probation order because of the threat of harm to the safety of a community or person.
+Under section 810 of the Criminal Code of Canada, the court may order a recognizance (commonly referred to as a peace bond) for not more than 24 months when there is a perceived threat of harm to the safety of a community or person.
+These orders do not require a criminal conviction.

 For more information, please visit: